Japan in December 2025: Weather, Places for Winter Cheer

 Sapporo

-Sapporo, on Hokkaido island, is a top destination for snow enthusiasts.
-With abundant snowfall by December, it's a prime location for skiing and snowboarding.
+Sapporo is a top destination for snow enthusiasts in Hokkaido.
+With abundant snowfall by mid-December, it's a prime location for skiing and snowboarding.
 The city also hosts numerous winter events, including the Sapporo White Illumination and the German Christmas Market.
-The Sapporo Beer Museum and local seafood markets provide warm indoor activities to balance your snowy adventures.
+The Sapporo Beer Museum, local seafood markets, and hot springs provide warm indoor activities to balance your snowy adventures.

 Nagano

-Nagano, host of the 1998 Winter Olympics, is another fantastic December destination.
-Famous for its hot springs and the Snow Monkey Park, where you can see Japanese macaques bathing in the hot springs, it offers a unique blend of natural beauty and winter sports.
-The nearby ski resorts, like Hakuba Valley, are ideal for both beginners and seasoned skiers.
+Nagano, not very far from Tokyo, host of the 1998 Winter Olympics, is a more family-friendly December destination in Japan that offers a unique blend of natural beauty and winter sports.
+Famous for its Snow Monkey Park, where you can see Japanese macaques bathing in the hot springs.
+Or head to one of the nearby ski resorts like Hakuba Valley for some winter fun, which is ideal for both beginners and seasoned skiers.

 Enjoy Hot Springs